 Legislative Alert: Alimony Legislation

-The state bar association, whose members include attorneys who represent those who pay alimony and those who receive it, has focused on addressing concerns with the current alimony laws.
-The chief goal of the association is to find a realistic and balanced approach for New Jersey citizens that doesn’t sacrifice judicial discretion or fairness.
+The state bar association, whose members include attorneys who represent those who pay alimony and those who receive it, is pleased that ACS for A-845, 971, 1649/SCS for S-488, 1808 has been signed into law.
+This provides an important update to the state's alimony laws.
+It provides a realistic and balanced approach for New Jersey citizens that doesn’t sacrifice judicial discretion or fairness.

 Some key elements of this measure are:

 - In marriages of less than 20 years, the bill states that the total duration of alimony should not be longer than the length of the marriage except in exceptional circumstances.

 - It contains a more reasonable deviation standard.

 - It eliminates the misleading term “permanent alimony,” and replaces it with open durational alimony.